-- is disabled and has specific additional needs - has special educational needs - is a young carer - is showing signs of engaging in anti-social or criminal behaviour - is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - has returned home to their family from care - is showing early signs of abuse and/or neglect
+- is disabled and has specific additional needs - has special educational needs - is a young carer - is showing signs of engaging in anti-social or criminal behaviour

+- is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health, domestic violence; - has returned home to their family from care - is showing early signs of abuse and/or neglect.

-All initial contacts where staff, governors or volunteers wish to make a request for general advice, information or a service for a child who may be a child with additional or complex needs should be made either by contacting Lesley Brennan Principal or the academy SENCO Christine Demeriou /Andrea Millard, or by contacting the local MASH (SENCAN in Essex CC).
+All initial contacts where staff, local governors or volunteers wish to make a request for general advice, information or a service for a child who may be a child with additional or complex needs should be made either by contacting Natas ha Winter or the academy SENCO (Christine DemetrioU-EYFS-KS1/ Clyde Brennan- KS2), or by contacting the local MASH.